Joewus12345/openai-support-agent-demo/README.md

     `pip install -r crawl4AI-agent-v2/requirements.txt` with the selected interpreter.
 Set `SCRAPE_AUTO_INSTALL_DEPS=false` to disable this and keep the previous fail-fast behavior.
+  - The dependency preflight logs the interpreter it is using (including `sys.executable`, Python version, and `sys.path`) before attempting the `crawl4ai` import.
+This makes it clear whether the runner is invoking a Windows `Scripts/python.exe` path or a POSIX `bin/python` path.
   - Set `SCRAPE_SKIP_DEP_CHECK=true` to bypass the preflight `import crawl4ai`
-    probe if you trust the interpreter; otherwise the runner will log probe output (including `pip show crawl4ai`) and fail early when the dependency is missing.
+    probe if you trust the interpreter; the runner will still log the interpreter context and then continue without failing early.
+If the preflight runs, it will log both the import failure output and `pip show` details before attempting (optional) auto-install, so you can see which environment to fix.

   Every crawler example (both `crawl4AI-agent` and `crawl4AI-agent-v2`) now writes Markdown into `public/knowledge_base`, so once you activate a venv and